 Our surrogacy law team has experience of complex domicile cases and will be able to explore this with you and advise you on your ability to apply for a parental order.

 This will depend on the country in which your baby is born.
 One of our immigration lawyers will sit down with you in an initial planning meeting to come up with a precise plan to ensure that you can get home as soon as possible with your baby.
 This may involve applying for British nationality and a British passport before travelling, or in some cases, it may be that you can look to apply for a local passport.
 We will advise you on the best option for you.

 You can make your application for a parental order using a C51 application form and sending this off to the Family Court with a copy of your child’s birth certificate.
-You do not need to wait six weeks to apply, and we will usually make your application while you are still overseas to get the ball rolling for you.
+You do not need to wait six weeks to apply, and we will usually make your application on your behalf while you are still overseas to get the ball rolling for you.